Amrit-2k/Eye_tracking/README.md

 The video was converted into greyscale to make the black area (pupil) more visible.

-The code developed tracked the darkest part of the video which was the pupil.
+The code tracked the darkest part of the video which was the pupil.
 This was done using threshold where the black sections were outlined with contours to demonstrate a visual representation.

 The Gaussian blur made the image smooth so that the image was less pixilated and easier to track.